jaqska/jaqska/README.md

 `Hydrologist and curious coder`

 I'm a hydrologist with five years experience in data science using Python.
 I passionate about coding, and now I am learning more about front-end development.
-I am currently learning JavaScript following the courses at [freeCodeCamp](https://www.freecodecamp.org/).
+I am currently learning React, Node.js and Express following the courses at [Full Stack Open](https://fullstackopen.com/en/).

 Visit my [website](https://jaqska.github.io/portfolio/) where you can see my software development projects, blog insights, and personal journey as an aspiring tech professional.